Chartered on February 1, 1879, the DuPage County Bar Association [DCBA] is

 Resource Center (ARC) at the DuPage County Judicial Center.
 Located on the third

-floor, the ARC provides all attorneys with a place to work between cases, grab a
+floor, the ARC provides all attorneys with a place to work between cases, an e-filing station and a chance to grab a

 cup of coffee and network with other attorneys.
-Many of DCBA’s committee
+Many of DCBA’s section and committee

 meetings are held there.
 The ARC is open to member and non-member attorneys, however clients are not permitted.